 To power their financial features, Outgo partners with Unit.
-In other words, Unit handles the compliance, bank relationships, and back-end banking infrastructure so that Outgo can focus on delivering the best experience for carriers.
+In other words, Unit streamlines the compliance, bank relationships, and back-end banking infrastructure so that Outgo can focus on delivering the best experience for carriers.

 “We evaluated five potential banking-as-a-service vendors,” says Mike Bohlander, CTO of Outgo.
 “What stood out about Unit was the full-featured nature of the API.
 A lot of the more nuanced use cases and scenarios we required—other providers couldn’t cover them.”

 What Outgo built with Unit: